squinkylabs/SquinkyVCV/docs/compressor2.md

 * **Mix** Blends the "wet" (compressed) signal with the "dry" (unprocessed) signal.
 Used for "parallel compression".

-* **Ena** Enable/Bypass.
+* **Byp** Enable/Bypass.
 When the compressor is bypassed the input is fed straight to the output.
 This allows you to compared the compressed vs. uncompressed sound quickly.

 * **SC** Enables the side-chain input for the current channel.
 When the side-chain is enabled the compressor's gain detector does not look at the level of the audio input, it looks at the level of the side-chain input.
 See [using a compressor](./using-a-compressor.md)